aoloe/scribus-manual-first-steps/NOTES.md

   - scribus does not dynamically create the pages for you. you can define the number of pages -- if you already now it: this is common for small brochures -- when creating the document or add pages as you need thorugh `page > insert`.
   - you fill find answers to your most likely questions in the "second steps" document.
 - what is scribus / what scribus is not / what scribus might be (if you are creative)
+- ghostscript:
+  - Ghostscript for Windows can be downloaded from here: <http://ghostscript.com/download/> There are downloads for both 32 and 64-bit systems.